SedemDoku/Personal_Web_Tech_Project/CONFIGURATION.md

 # Configuration Guide

-Complete configuration reference for the Personal Web Tech Bookmark Manager project.
+Complete configuration reference for the Personal Web Tech Bookmark Manager project with dark-themed UI and visual canvas features.

 ## 📋 Table of Contents